aesthete797/nft-card-component/README.md

 ### Continued development

-I keep having pags shift to the right, i can't figure out why. it's so little it's almost un-noticable on larger screens but it's so obvious on smaller screens.
+I keep having pages shift to the right, i can't figure out why. it's so little it's almost un-noticable on larger screens but it's so obvious on smaller screens.

 ## Author